esmasth/pyang-vscode/README.md

 See `pyang` documentation corresponding to installation for expected features.

-See: [Programmatic Language Features][programmatic], [Language Server Extension Guide][lseg]
+See: [Programmatic Language Features][programmatic],
+     [Language Server Extension Guide][lseg]

 ## Requirements

 The extension requires a `pyang` version installation that supports LSP.
-At the time of writing, only a work in progress `pyang` supports `--lsp` argument, which is used to execute it as an LSP server.
+At the time of writing, only a work in progress `pyang` supports `--lsp --no-env-path` arguments, which are used to execute it as an LSP server.

 ## Extension Settings